-In other words, the theorem states that if f is one-way, then it is infeasible to guess the exclusive-or of a random subset of the bits of x when given f(x) and the subset itself.
-We point out that f' maintains properties of f such as being length-preserving and being one-to-one.
-Furthermore, an analogous statement holds for collections of one-way functions with/without trapdoor etc. [7, Sec.
-2.4].
+In other words, the theorem states that if f is strongly one-way then it is infeasible to guess the exclusive-or of a random subset of the bits of x when given f(x) and the subset itself.
+We point out that g maintains properties of f such as being length-preserving and being one-to-one.
+Furthermore, an analogous statement holds for collections of one-way functions with/without trapdoor etc.